HerrZYZ/2019-Campus/ELF.md

   Number of section headers:         12
   Section header string table index: 11
 ```
-There is no program headers in a.o, offset of section headers is 792 bytes
+There are no program headers in a.o, the offset of section headers is 792 bytes

 ### Section headers
 Go to offset 792